bucs110a0spring22/ch-10-lab-jabreu14/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+In this program, a 'hero' is able to 'fight' various enemies by walking towards them.
+My program allows the enemies to move randomly by either -1, 0, or 1 in the x and y direction.
 #### Unique Feature
- < Describe the unique feature you added >
+ The unique feature I added allows the enemies and the hero to appear on the opposite side of the screen if they go out of bounds.
+For example, if the hero or the enemies goes out of bounds on the right side of the screen, they will appear on the left side.
+This also applies to the top and bottom of the screen.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+None

 ## REFERENCES:
- < List any outside resources used >
+None

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+None